-Waha Secures $8 Million In Series A-1 Funding To Accelerate Global Growth
+WaHa Secures $8 Million in Series A-1 Funding to Accelerate Global Growth

-Water Harvesting Inc. (WaHa) announced the close of an $8 million Series A-1 financing and corporate reorganization.
-The round was led by Chairman Mike Phillips and Board member Christian Thirion, with participation from WaHa's largest noteholders and investors including Berkeley Catalyst Fund, Anthropocene Institute, Vestafund, and Mitsui Mining & Smelting Co., Ltd.
+Water Harvesting Inc. (WaHa) today announced the close of an $8 million Series A-1 financing and corporate reorganization.
+The round was led by Chairman Mike Phillips and Board member Christian Thirion, with participation from the company’s largest noteholders and investors including Berkeley Catalyst Fund, Anthropocene Institute, Vestafund, and Mitsui Mining & Smelting Co., Ltd.

 Since 2023, WaHa’s atmospheric water generation (AWG) systems have been deployed in challenging environments including West Texas, Abu Dhabi, a remote UAE desert site, Riyadh, and Stockholm.
 These systems have achieved 99.998% mechanical reliability and produced 98.3% of target water volume—the highest sustained output in the AWG industry.
 The company’s 14 patent families, with 18 patents granted worldwide, protect its proprietary WaHa Vaporator® technology, a modular system supporting off-grid installations and integration with HVAC and agricultural systems.